 We expect our resort guests to show kindness to their fellow guests and Kahala Colleagues by following these standards.
 Resort has the right to refuse service/stay if guest doesn’t follow government and CDC guidelines

-What will be open when I’m at The Kahala Hotel and Resort
+What is open when I’m at The Kahala Hotel and Resort?

 How do I cancel or change a reservation I have already made directly through kahalaresort.com or via phone call with a Kahala Resort Reservations Agent?